Question: Is my gene in the Visium for FFPE probe set?

-Forty-eight gene_id's in the spaceranger-v1.3.0 human probes CSV have multiple probes--101 in total--and such mixed 'included' status.
+Forty-eight gene_ids in the v1.0 human probes CSV have multiple probes--101 in total--and such mixed 'included' status.
 Again, spaceranger filters these transcripts despite some of the probes having 'included' is 'TRUE' status.
 They are as follows.

 AK2 (ENSG00000004455), APLF (ENSG00000169621), APOL4 (ENSG00000100336), ARHGAP27 (ENSG00000159314), ATP6V0A2 (ENSG00000185344), CASP1 (ENSG00000137752), CDRT1 (ENSG00000241322), CHORDC1 (ENSG00000110172), CSNK2A1 (ENSG00000101266), CSRP1 (ENSG00000159176), ENSA (ENSG00000143420), FAM153CP (ENSG00000204677), FAM177A1 (ENSG00000151327), FAM72A (ENSG00000196550), FAM92A (ENSG00000188343), FAU (ENSG00000149806), FLT1 (ENSG00000102755), FSBP (ENSG00000265817), FTO (ENSG00000140718), GOLGA2 (ENSG00000167110), GYPA (ENSG00000170180), HSD11B1L (ENSG00000167733), KCNE1 (ENSG00000180509), MEMO1 (ENSG00000162959), NMNAT3 (ENSG00000163864), NSRP1 (ENSG00000126653), PCGF3 (ENSG00000185619), PIP5K1B (ENSG00000107242), POLR2J (ENSG00000005075), PPP2R1A (ENSG00000105568), PSMA6 (ENSG00000100902), ROPN1 (ENSG00000065371), SDHAF2 (ENSG00000167985), SDHC (ENSG00000143252), SHMT1 (ENSG00000176974), SPIN2A (ENSG00000147059), SRP14 (ENSG00000140319), TBCA (ENSG00000171530), THOC3 (ENSG00000051596), TSHZ3 (ENSG00000121297), VTCN1 (ENSG00000134258), ZDHHC11 (ENSG00000188818), ZNF418 (ENSG00000196724), ZNF468 (ENSG00000204604), ZNF701 (ENSG00000167562), ZNF721 (ENSG00000182903), ZNF83 (ENSG00000167766), ZNF93 (ENSG00000184635)